vegaprotocol/sample-api-scripts/README.md

    ```
    vega-config-win.bat
    ```
    You can define, copy or edit your own configurations.
-Out of the box, the vega-config-win file is included for ease and defaults to the Fairground testnet with hosted wallet configuration. *Node: Don't forget to source your configs after making any changes.*
+Out of the box, the vega-config-win file is included for ease and defaults to the Fairground testnet with hosted wallet configuration. *Note: Don't forget to rerun this after making any config changes.*

 1. Navigate to the API transport you would like to explore, for example: